 Experience instilled each of the above no way, no how! rules.
-Employing an Index induced frustration.
 The Key had me playing flip-flop, referring to Key then back to content, to remind myself of the proper code to insert.
-Migration gave me false hits while visually looking for item abc.
+Migration gifted false hits when I searched for item abc.

 In short, on too many occasions, I fell into the rabbit hole of mere busy work.
-Oh yeah, I looked busy, moving/ copying stuff from one place to another or updating my Key/ Index.
-But in reality, I was working for my system —on an ongoing basis— as opposed to enjoying a system working for me.
+Oh yeah, I looked busy, moving/ copying stuff from one place to another or updating my Key.
+But in reality, I was working for my system —on an ongoing basis— as opposed to enjoying a system that worked for me.

 The Mighty Powerhouse: The Daily Log

 Precious few rules remain immune to exception.
 Two come to mind: